 Once you are done with identifying, it’s time to improve the security system via a technology called a token.

-API security tokens work something like this: the token is used to communicate and they are required to authenticate before passing the information.
+API security tokens work something like this: the token is used to communicate, and they are required to authenticate before passing the information.

 These tokens allow controlled access to resources.
 The reason is that any interacting software that doesn’t have a proper token will be rejected.
-This is how your tokens improve overall security thus making it one of the API security best practices.
+This is how your tokens improve overall security, thus making it one of the API security best practices.

 3. API Gateway Security